ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 > @api {GET} /dbaas/logs/{serviceName}/output/graylog/stream/{streamId}
 >

-### Access to OVHCLOUD Account logs
+### Access to OVHcloud Account logs

-Now that your OVHCLOUD Account logs are ingested and stored in your Logs Data Platform data stream, you can query your logs and build dashboards to have a graphical representation of your logs using web-based UI of Graylog.
+Now that your OVHcloud Account logs are ingested and stored in your Logs Data Platform data stream, you can query your logs and build dashboards to have a graphical representation using web-based UI of Graylog.

-- Retrieve the admin user (<> Logs Data Platform service) and its password in your Logs Data Platform account home page.
+- Retrieve the admin user (the Logs Data Platform service name) and its password in your Logs Data Platform account home page.
 - Open the Graylog web-ui.
-You can retrieve the linke in your account home page or using your Access point depending of your account region (for example: Gravelines regions <https://gra1.logs.ovh.com/> )
+You can retrieve the link from your account home page, or using your Access point depending of your account region (for example: Gravelines regions <https://gra1.logs.ovh.com/> )

 ![Access Graylog](images/access_graylog.png){.thumbnail}